poiesic (poh EE sick): Of or relating to creation or production

 Chapter Five

-Jennifer Walsh’s office was neat in a way that suggested military discipline and/or deep OCD.
-Nothing on the desk except a laptop, a phone, and a single framed photograph facing away from visitors.
+Jennifer Walsh’s office was neat and squared away.
+The desk was bare except for a laptop, a phone, and a single framed photograph facing away from visitors.
 No plants.
 No clutter.
-The blinds were adjusted to let in exactly enough light to work by and not a lumen more.

-The two men standing in front of her desk were trying very hard not to look nervous.
-They were failing.
+The two men standing in front of her desk were trying not to look nervous.
+They failed.

 ...